Capillary/ecom-api-document/source/includes/_order.md

 Parameter | Type | Description
 -------- | ----- | -----------
-merchantId* | string | Unique GUID of the merchant orderId* | int | Unique id of the order for which you want to fetch tax details
+merchantId* | string | Unique GUID of the merchant orderId* | int | Unique id of the order for which you want to fetch advanced tax details

 <aside class="notice"> All parameters marked by * are mandatory. </aside>